getify/Functional-Light-JS/manuscript/apB.md

 To use `ap(..)`, we said we first need to construct a monad that holds a function.
 Specifically, we need one that holds a function that itself holds (remembers via closure) the value in `A`.
 Let that sink in for a moment.

-To make a monad from `A` that holds a value-containing function, we'll call `A.map(..)`, giving it a curried function that "remembers" that extracted value (see [Chapter 3](ch3.md/#one-at-a-time)) as its first argument.
+To make a monad from `A` that holds a value-containing function, we call `A.map(..)`, giving it a curried function that "remembers" that extracted value (see [Chapter 3](ch3.md/#one-at-a-time)) as its first argument.
 We'll call this new function-containing monad `C`:

 ```js
 function sum(x,y) { return x + y; }